instructure/canvas-lms/doc/api/outcomes_csv.md

 <td>number</td>
 <td></td>
 <td>The number of points that define mastery for this learning outcome.
-Must be blank for learning outcome groups.</td>
+Must be blank for learning outcome groups.
+If the Account and Course Level Outcome Mastery Scales flag is enabled, the mastery_points field does not need to be defined in the imported .csv.
+The mastery_points field will be determined by the account and course settings.</td>
 </tr>
 <tr>
 <td>ratings</td>